Category:1001 General Requirements for Material

 Testing and Inspection

 The QMP should list all of the testing and inspection practices routinely performed to ensure compliance with the specification and production of a quality product.
 Some MoDOT specifications list specific testing frequencies and the QMP should not undermine those frequencies without proper justification.
 Producer QA should follow the testing requirements as stated in the specifications and should only vary with justification.
-For producers that select third party QA testing the producer shall indentify a third party testing lab that is AMRL certified to perform tests.
+For producers that select third party QA testing the producer shall identify a third-party testing lab that is AMRL certified to perform tests.

 Record Keeping